muratk5n/thirdwave/en/README.md

 Or nearby municipality will bring gas in form of pipeline.
 House cld be built for both.

-For other appliances built-in fuel-cell generates electricity from H2.
+For appliances built-in fuel-cell generates electricity from H2.

 ---